tjos-bgs/EIDA-Ansible/README.md

 ansible-galaxy install -r requirements.yml
 ```

-The seisan folder is mounted onto the VM.
+The seisan folder on the GPFS, is mounted onto the VM.

 ### Server configuration